openshift/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 We propose the following steps for deploying single-node instances of
 OpenShift:

-1. Add a new create single-node-ignition-config command to openshift-installer which generate a single node Ignition config for a single-node deployment.
+1. Add a new `create single-node-ignition-config` command to `openshift-installer` which generates an Ignition config for a single-node deployment.
 2. Combine that Ignition config with an RHCOS live ISO image to build an image for deploying OpenShift on a single node.
 3. Boot the new image on the host.